apache/openwhisk/tools/vagrant/README.md

 After the Vagrant VM is done deploying OpenWhisk, the `wsk` CLI will be available under `<openwhisk>/bin` We currently have two types for the `wsk` CLI, Python and Go.

-The Python CLI is avaible in `../../bin/wsk`.
+The Python CLI is available in `../../bin/wsk`.
 For the Python CLI you can configure autocomplete by adding `eval "$(register-python-argcomplete wsk)"` in your `~/.bash_profile` or `~/.profile`

 The Go CLI is available in `../../bin/go-cli` there are multiple binaries base on OS and Architecture (i.e. `../../bin/go-cli/mac/amd64/wsk`).